ChristineBlume/SleepCycles/README.md

 Besides sleep cycles (NREM-REM), the result also splits the NREM and REM parts of each cycle in percentiles.
-In case the length of a period is not divisible by 10 (i.e., 203 epochs), one epoch is added to percentiles in a randomized fashion to reach the correct length of a period (i.e., 7 percentiles comprised 20 epochs, 3 comprised 21).
+In case the length of a period is not divisible by 10 (e.g., 203 epochs), one epoch is added to percentiles in a randomized fashion to reach the correct length of a period (here: 7 percentiles of 20 epochs, 3 of 21 epochs).

 The code offers to choose whether incomplete periods should be removed at the end of the night (argument `rm_incomplete_period`, default =